-- · Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - The TP-Link ID also can be registered via the TP-Link Tether app.
-Please refer to Install the Tether App on Your Smartphones or Tablets to install the app.
-Launch the app, tap in the top-left corner of the screen and tap Login, and then click New User to register a new one. - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, click Unbind in the Device Information section.
+- Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, click Unbind in the Device Information section.

-5. 2.
+5.2.
 Change Your TP-Link ID Information